DivinoAG/SuperClicker/docs/prd.md

 ## 5. Epic List

-- **Epic 1: Foundational Setup & Core Click Logic:** Establish the project structure and implement the fundamental clicking mechanism and the main application window.
+- **Epic 1: Foundational Setup & Core Click Logic:** **COMPLETED (Hotkeys Primary Control)** - Basic clicking mechanism and main window implemented.
+Hotkeys are now the primary start/stop control, replacing UI buttons.
-- **Epic 2: Advanced Control and Hotkeys:** Integrate system-wide hotkeys for controlling the application and dynamically adjusting the click interval.
+- **Epic 2: Advanced Control and Hotkeys:** **IN PROGRESS** - Basic hotkey toggle implemented.
+Dynamic adjustment and customization are pending.
-- **Epic 3: Hotkey Customization:** Implement the UI and logic for user-configurable hotkeys.
+- **Epic 3: Hotkey Customization:** **PENDING** - User-configurable hotkeys not yet implemented.
+- **Epic 4: UI/UX Refactor:** **PENDING** - Improve the application's visual design, layout, and user experience to be more polished, professional, and compact, respecting system themes.
+- **Epic 5: Technical Debt & Refinement:** **PENDING** - Address identified technical debt and optimize performance.

 ## 6. Epic Details

 ### Epic 1: Foundational Setup & Core Click Logic

-*Goal: To create a basic, functional application that can be manually started and stopped from the UI, can perform clicks at a set interval, and allows the user to select the mouse button.*
+*Goal: To create a basic, functional application that can be controlled via hotkeys, can perform clicks at a set interval, and allows the user to select the mouse button.*

-**Story 1.1: Project Scaffolding and Main Window**
+**Story 1.1: Project Scaffolding and Main Window (COMPLETED)**
 > As a developer,
 > I want to set up the initial Rust project structure and create a basic main window,
 > so that we have a foundation to build the application upon.